SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: User study

-\subsubsection{Qualitative feedback}
+\subsubsection{Qualitative Feedback}

-Post-study semi-structured interviews were conducted to gather in-depth qualitative feedback.
-These interviews explored participants' overall experiences with both Situfont and the traditional display, including encountered difficulties, perceived benefits, and comparative preferences.
-Thematic analysis of the interview transcripts was conducted following the guidelines outlined by Braun and Clarke \cite{braun2006using}.
+Post-study semi-structured interviews were conducted to collect in-depth feedback on participants’ experiences with both SituFont and the traditional display, including difficulties encountered, perceived benefits, and interface preferences.
+Interview transcripts were thematically analyzed following Braun and Clarke’s guidelines \cite{braun2006using}.
+Two researchers independently performed open coding on the first six transcripts using MAXQDA \cite{maxqda2022}, after which a refined codebook was developed through discussion.
+This codebook was then applied to the remaining six transcripts.
+Final themes were generated by clustering related codes and refining them collaboratively.